AWPO: Enhancing Tool-Use of Large Language Models through Adaptive Integration of Reasoning Rewards: Abstract

 \section{Abstract}

-While reinforcement learning (RL) shows promise in training tool-use large language models (LLMs) using verifiable outcome rewards, existing methods largely overlook the potential of explicit reasoning rewards to bolster reasoning and tool utilization.
+While Reinforcement Learning (RL) shows promise in training tool-use Large Language Models (LLMs) using verifiable outcome rewards, existing methods largely overlook the potential of reasoning rewards based on chain-of-thought quality for better tool utilization.
 Furthermore, naïvely combining reasoning and outcome rewards may yield suboptimal performance or conflict with the primary optimization objective.
-To address this, we propose advantage-weighted policy optimization (AWPO)—a principled RL framework that effectively integrates explicit reasoning rewards to enhance tool-use capability.
+To address this, we propose Advantage-Weighted Policy Optimization (AWPO), a principled RL framework that adaptively integrates reasoning rewards into advantage estimation to improve tool-use performance.
 AWPO incorporates variance-aware gating and difficulty-aware weighting to adaptively modulate advantages from reasoning signals based on group-relative statistics, alongside a tailored clipping mechanism for stable optimization.
 Extensive experiments demonstrate that AWPO achieves state-of-the-art performance across standard tool-use benchmarks, significantly outperforming strong baselines and leading closed-source models in challenging multi-turn scenarios.
 Notably, with exceptional parameter efficiency, our 4B model surpasses Grok-4 by 16.0\% in multi-turn accuracy while preserving generalization capability on the out-of-distribution MMLU-Pro benchmark.